Identity Guard Review 2023: Privacy Protection That Doesn’t Sell Your Data

 What does Identity Guard protect against?

 Identity Guard protects against common forms of identity theft and monitors any place information is posted to make sure your identity and credit aren’t being used fraudulently.
 It also helps remove identifying information about you from data brokers across the web.
-With email, device, and information monitoring, you have full-spectrum coverage, which will make identity protection worth it in the long run.
+With email, device, and information monitoring, you'll have full-spectrum coverage, which will make this identity protection worth it in the long run.

 The following are covered and monitored by Identity Guard: